IgnazioSotgiu/trivia-quiz/README.md

 ![](./assets/docs/mockup-trivia-quiz.png)

-The goal is to build a simple website where the user will want to spend time playing in, share with friends and learn some new notions.
-The owner goal overtime is to gain exposure, promoting new challenges, selling advertising space, developing the range of games, creating a database of users giving them the choice if they like to be contacted info regarding new features or upcoming challenges.
+The goal is to build a simple website where the user will want to spend time playing, share with friends and learn some new notions.
+The owner's goal over time is to gain exposure, promoting new challenges, selling advertising space, developing the range of games, creating a database of users giving them the choice if they like to be contacted info regarding new features or upcoming challenges.
-The owner goal is to get as many people as he can to play on his website, and get the company name promoted through user social media sharing.
+The owner wants to get as many people as he can to play on his website and get the company name promoted through social media sharing.

 ---